 - Analytical Skills

 Students learn to locate, collect, analyze, and present information.
-Presentations may include a written report, data visualization, and verbal exhibition.
-As part of their training, students learn to use statistical analysis and computer modeling programs.
+Presentations may include written or oral reports and data visualization.
+As part of their training, students use statistical analysis and computer modeling programs.
 Proper application of these tools allows students to interpret information efficiently, saving time and improving accuracy.

 - Communication Skills

-Regardless of their particular industry, all sustainability professionals must learn to speak cogently and listen effectively.
-Communication enables professionals to learn from and cooperative with each other.
+Regardless of their particular industry, sustainability professionals must speak cogently and listen effectively.
+Strong communication skills help individuals learn from and cooperate with each other.
 This skill also prepares them to write persuasively and present their findings in front of different audiences.
 Students develop communication skills through rhetorical practice and group work.

 - Interpersonal Skills

-Though sustainability professionals, like researchers and conservationists, complete daily tasks individually, they eventually convene with their teams to advance communal goals.
-By developing interpersonal skills, students learn to effectively share resources, resolve conflict, and depend on one another for support and positive critique.
+Though sustainability professionals -- like researchers and conservationists -- complete many daily tasks individually, they eventually convene with their teams to advance communal goals.
+By developing interpersonal skills, students learn to effectively share resources, resolve conflict, and depend on one another for support and positive critiques.
 Professionals seeking positions as project managers and program directors require advanced interpersonal skills.

 - Problem-Solving Skills

 Sustainability professionals confront urgent environmental, social, and health crises caused by human behavior and industry.
-Problem-solving skills include the ability to implement research-supported best practices and creatively tackle a problem through unconventional means.
-As an interdisciplinary field, sustainability trains students in strategies that are useful in business, policy, community engagement, and scientific research.
+Problem-solving skills include the ability to implement research-supported best practices and creatively tackle problems through unconventional means.
+As an interdisciplinary field, sustainability curricula train students about strategies that are useful in areas like business, policymaking, community engagement, and scientific research.